 A proud Humanities graduate, I am passionate about higher education in a global context.
 I enjoy the huge challenge of educational leadership and the scope of experience it offers.
 My contribution to the higher education sector has been across both Australia and New Zealand, and I have played a role as an educator and as a researcher.
 I am a Fellow of the Academy of Social Sciences in Australia and a Fellow of the Royal Society of New South Wales.
-I am a research assessor for the Australian Research Council, and am a current Humanities panel member for the Royal Society of New Zealand's Marsden Fund.
+I am a research assessor for the Australian Research Council, and am a former Humanities panel member for the Royal Society of New Zealand's Marsden Fund.
 I am a historian of health and medicine, especially mental health, and my recent book Why Talk About Madness? appeared in 2020 with the Palgrave series Mental Health in Historical Perspective.

-Secretary, Australasian Council for Deans of Arts, Social Sciences and Humanities (DASSH), 2018-2020
+President, Australasian Council for Deans of Arts, Social Sciences and Humanities (DASSH), 2020-2022

 Immediate Past President, Australia and New Zealand Society for the History of Medicine, 2019-2021